rauc/rauc/README.rst

   * An update may be interrupted at any point without breaking the running system.
   * Update compatibility check
-  * Atomic bootloader updates (eMMC boot partitions, MBR)
+  * Atomic bootloader updates (eMMC boot partitions, MBR, GPT)
 * **Cryptographic signing and verification** of updates using OpenSSL (signatures based on x.509 certificates)